 It’s All Here

-We had spent months traveling by the time we embarked on this phase of the journey so we were accustomed to having all of our things with us, including each other.
+We had spent months traveling by the time we embarked on this phase of the journey, so we were accustomed to having everything with us, including each other.
 But the convenience of that all got amplified when we moved into the van.
-Not only having your things with you but also a portable bathroom, full kitchen and bed made for a really filling experience.
-We are by no means the first people to have their home with them on wheels.
-But we’ve known some people who don’t love it.
-The ones who didn’t couldn’t adjust to the space or wanted “permanence” somewhere.
-For us, having everything with us in tow just made each place seem more like home.
+Not only do you have your things with you, but you also have a portable bathroom, full kitchen, and bed, which makes for a really filling experience.

 Pick Your View

 This is arguably each of our favorite things about living in the van.
 What’s your desired landscape tonight?
 Oh, desert?
 I’ve got just the place.
 You want to see oceans out of the back window?
 Perfect, we’re off to a secret little surf spot I know.
 Anything you can possibly want to look at or camp by is available in Australia.
-You just need to drive, park and open up the doors.
+You just need to drive, park, and open up the doors.

 The Freedom

 This is what it’s all about.
 The whole idea of renting a campervan is about exploration and the ability to go where you want when you want.
 With a country like Australia, you have to have time.
 Just flying into Sydney or Melbourne for a day or two isn’t enough.
-Road tripping is the way to do it.
+Road-tripping is the way to do it.
 It allows you to spend time in small towns and get off the radar.
 You’ll meet people you’d otherwise miss in cities.
 The freedom to do all of this that the van provides is why we elected to do it in the first place.
 There is no doubt in my mind why #vanlife took off in the first place.
 It’s the freedom!

 A Campervan Full Tour

 What are you waiting for?
+Rent a Campervan in Australia and enjoy!

 Pin this for your future road trip adventure!